cp ~bfarr/Probability_start.mws ~

 In applications, one generally has to know in advance that the random

-variable you want to model has, approximately, a certain kind of distribution.
+variable you want to model folows a certain kind of distribution, at least approximately.
 How one would determine this is way beyond the scope of this course, so we won't really discuss it.
 On the other hand, once you know, for example, that your random variable has a normal distribution you only need the values of the mean and the standard deviation to be able to model it.
 The exponential distribution is even simpler, since it only has one parameter, and you only need to know the mean of your random variable to use this distribution to model it.

 One thing to keep in mind when you are using the normal distribution

 as a model is that calculations can involve values of your random

 variable that don't make physical sense.
 For example, suppose that a

 machining operation produces steel shafts whose diameters have